 “One little pebble might create some ripple effect.
 If every day I can be in this city and be a ripple than eventually there are going to be quite a few ripples about health and healthy foods,” Simmons adds.
 “There are other great people in the area doing some amazing work.
 There will be a market here [in south Madison].
 There will be great organic food available.
 I think that when we reach critical mass from the efforts I’ve put in, my buddy [south side organic famrer] Robert Pierce’s work, [Mentoring Positives Executive Director] Will Green is talking about food over there [in Darbo-Worthington] – and tons of others – that little ripple will give momentum to big change.”

 Simmons is the founder and CEO of Phitness Plus, whose mission is to improve health and fitness awareness in the Madison area and then, some day, on the national scene.
 To people in the community, Simmons is known simply as “Coach Wood.”
+People focusing on their health can start with buying steroid for sale uk online.

 “Education is huge, and what we try to do at Phitness Plus is to expose you to some new ideas,” Simmons says.
 “There’s much more information than when we started maybe three generations ago of what we knew about diabetes, heart health, what we know about energy and food, and what we know about our human bodies.
 There is so much more that we know about now in almost every facet of health and fitness.”